20A31A0114/project/README.md

 **Demo Video** -

 **Azure Technologies used for project**

-.Site web apps
+Site web apps,
-.Health bot
+Health bot
 ## Features and Functionalities 😃

 - Interactive and responsive UI.